imankulov/deescovery/README.md

 <!--intro-start-->
 # Deescovery

+**Deescovery** is a Python package that helps initialize modules of your Python projects on startup:

+- Find and register blueprints in a Flask project.
+- Automatically initialize Flask extensions.
+- Find all SQLAlchemy models to make alembic happy.
+- Find all FastAPI endpoints.
+- Collect all Celery tasks.

+Initially designed to solve a specific problem of initializing Flask applications, it was made generic enough to work with any micro-framework or no framework at all.

 ## Micro-framework initialization problem

 Micro-framework-based projects are clean while they're small.
 Every micro-framework codebase I've seen, has a mess in the project initialization.
 With time, `create_app()` becomes filled with ad-hoc settings, imports-within-functions, and plug-in initializations.